 For instance, if you can see from constant status updates that a driver is going to wind up missing the delivery window at a particular restaurant by half an hour, you can call your contact at the establishment and ask if they’ll be able to wait an extra 30 minutes to receive the shipment.
 If they are, then visibility has enabled you to be proactive, and you don’t have to scramble to adjust your routes or risk a failed delivery.
 If they can’t wait the 30 minutes, then you have your work cut out for you—but you’re making routing decisions from a position of knowledge.

 Offering a Single Source of Truth

 It's hard for food and beverage manufacturers to distribute their products consistently across all channels without a high level of visibility.
 Buyers (even B2B buyers like grocery stores and restaurants) now demand faster access to information than ever.
 Thus, food and beverage manufacturers must share consistent data among all stakeholders by updating and centralizing information in real-time.
 This is the only way companies can efficiently share reliable and accurate information.

-Fortunately, food logistics solutions are available for enabling companies to manage delivery information effectively.
+Fortunately, wholesale food distribution software solutions are available for enabling companies to manage delivery information effectively.
 These solutions centralize data and make it available to both internal and external stakeholders, so that everyone in the delivery chain knows exactly what’s happening.
 This can make a huge difference in an industry where delivery drivers have to avoid the lunch rush, navigate different business hours, and accommodate last minute order changes.

 Digital transformation is taking place everywhere.
 For the food and beverage industry, adopting new technological solutions is necessary to overcome the challenges that have cropped up in the past few years.
 Luckily, the right food distribution technology can help companies comply with strict regulations, offer real-time visibility and a single source of the truth, and develop trust with customers.